kaur2j2/nvb-python-capstone/README.md

 What does it do?

-This project analyzes a biomedical patient outcomes dataset using Python and pandas.
+This project analyzes a biomedical patient outcomes dataset using Python.
 The goal is to identify which diagnosis and age group have the highest 30-day hospital readmission rates.
 The program loads the dataset, checks for missing values, calculates readmission rates, creates two bar graphs, and summarizes the results.

 How to run it: